You may have some jewelry about

 let me offer a few tips.

 Even though I buy jewelry almost every day, I don’t buy everything

-what we think will do well with our customers.
+desirable and what we think will our customers will like.
 And we do pay well for what

 we buy.
 Also, what we buy changes all the time as fashions and trends